clalancette/pycdlib/docs/README.md

 # PyCdlib
-PyCdlib is a pure python library to parse, write (master), and create ISO9660 files.
+PyCdlib is a pure python library to parse, write (master), create, and manipulate ISO9660 files.
 These files are suitable for writing to a CD or USB.

 ## Standards
 The original ISO9660 standard is fairly old, having first been ratified in 1988.
-This standard has many limitations (such as a maximum of 8 directory levels, a maximum of 31 characters for filenames, etc.), and thus many extensions have made the original standard a lot more palatable on modern systems.
+This standard has many limitations (such as a maximum of 8 directory levels, a maximum of 31 characters for filenames, etc.), and thus a number of extensions have made the original standard a lot more palatable on modern systems.
 The most relevant standards that are used today include:

 - [ISO 9660:1988](https://en.wikipedia.org/wiki/ISO_9660).
 Information processing - Volume and file structure of CD-ROM for information interchange.
 Also known as [Ecma-119](https://www.ecma-international.org/publications/standards/Ecma-119.htm).
 - [ISO/EIC 9660:1999](http://pismotec.com/cfs/iso9660-1999.html).
 Information technology -- Volume and file structure of CD-ROM for information interchange.